- Topics: Entomology and Nematology | Ellis, James D | O'Malley, Michael K | Insects | 4H Entomology | Curricula

 The abdomen holds all of the main organs.
 An insect uses its abdomen for many different things.
 These include digestion, reproduction, defense, and communication.
 For example, the firefly uses special organs in its abdomen to flash lights at nighttime.

-One of the most interesting things about insects is how they develop and grow.
+One of the most interesting things about insects is how they develop.
 Insects go through many changes as they mature.
-In some instances, immature insects look nothing like the adults (holometabolous, or "complete" metamorphosis – egg/larva/pupa/adult) (Figure 12).
-Other times, the immature insects look similar to the adults (hemimetabolous, or "incomplete metamorphosis" egg/nymph/adult (Figure 13)), Both types of insect development begin at the egg stage.
+In some instances, immature insects look nothing like the adults (complete metamorphosis–egg/larva/pupa/adult) (Figure 12).
+Other times, the immature insects look similar to the adults (incomplete metamorphosis–egg/nymph/adult) (Figure 13).
+Both types of insect development begin at the egg stage.

 Eggs are laid by the adult females.
 Sometimes there is no external egg stage and the female gives birth to live offspring after the offspring hatch inside of their mother, but this is not as common.
 When the egg is mature, either a larva or nymph emerges.

 Other names for larvae include caterpillars (moth and butterfly larvae), maggots (fly larvae), and grubs (scarab beetle larvae).
-They are all baby insects, though.
-In butterflies, beetles, flies and other insects undergoing complete metamorphosis, the babies turn into a stage called the pupa.
+The larvae are all baby insects though.
+In butterflies, beetles, flies and other insects undergoing complete metamorphosis, the larvae turn into a resting stage called the pupa.

 In the pupal stage, external and internal organs form.
 After the pupal stage, the insect emerges as an adult, and it will proceed to mate and reproduce.
 All of these changes, taken together are called metamorphosis.